jbroadway/docs/docs/2023.1/studio/how-tos/other/how-to-use-hand-tracking.md

 # How to use hand tracking

-> Note: Hand tracking support is a Quest-only feature, however the Valve Index controllers also support basic finger tracking as well.
+> **Note**: Hand tracking support is a Quest-only feature, however the Valve Index controllers also support basic finger tracking as well.

 Here's how to use hand tracking in Flipside Studio: